aamrits/frontend-interview-questions/css-questions.md

 #### Q18
 ### 🍄 In an HTML document, the pseudo-class always refers to the element.
 True or False?

+False.

+The `:hover` pseudo-class can be applied to any element, not just the `<a>` element.
+It applies styles to an element when the user designates it (generally by holding the mouse pointer over it).

 <div align="right">
     <b><a href="#">↥ back to top</a></b>